Alexander Gold | April 6th, 2021

 SONAR technology is not exclusively used by the military, so let's take a look where else it's used.

-Finally, the addition of sonar technology is invaluable to underwater discovery and research when exploring sunken ships located in turbid water, or helping academics and researchers to monitor aquatic life or environmental conditions below the surface.
+Finally, the addition of sonar technology is invaluable to underwater discovery and research by helping academics and researchers to monitor aquatic life or environmental conditions below the surface.

-Scanning SONAR systems are often defined by their fan-shaped sound beam with a narrow horizontal and wide vertical beam for recognizing the cross-section in environmental acoustics.
+Scanning SONAR systems are often defined by their fan-shaped sound beam with a narrow horizontal and wide vertical beam for recognizing the cross-section in environmental acoustic.

 By putting together the sound speed in the water with the time in which the reflection was received, the SONAR system calculates the distance that the sound traveled.